Editorial Policies

 Acknowledgment of Sources

-The reviewers of the Polytechnic J. must identify relevant academic works that the authors have not cited in their manuscript.
+The reviewers of the Polytechnic Journal must identify relevant academic works that the authors have not cited in their manuscript.
 References to the ideas of others must be accurately cited.
 Additionally, a reviewer is advised to bring to the editor's attention any substantial similarity or overlap between the manuscript under review and any publications with which they have personal knowledge.

 Duties of Authors